 top of page

 A crucial factor in keeping your goats safe and healthy is ensuring they do not eat any poisonous or toxic plants.
-This complete guide will help you identify the most common toxic plants and answer most commonly asked questions.
+This complete guide will help you identify plants that are poisonous to goats including Alfalfa, Buttercups, Cherry, Clover, Poppies, Elderberry, Ground Ivy, Milkweed, Nightshades, Oaks, Rhododendrons, St. John's Wort, and Wild Hydrangeas.

 Table of Contents